 This image shows an email sent to our law firm from a lawsuit cash advance company when they denied a cash advance to our client.
 They emailed us a copy of the “ALPHA IMS ALERT” which is the notes of what was reported to the nationwide clearing association about the client’s previous lawsuit funding.

-We are a LawCash VIP personal injury law firm which allows us to get your money faster and at a preferred lower rate!
-We can often get approval in 2 hours and money for you within 1 day.
+We can usually get approval in 2 hours and money for you within one day.
+We are a LawCash VIP personal injury law firm that allows us to get your money faster and at a preferred lower rate!

 Yes.
 We can arrange for you to get a lawsuit settlement advance payment every month for up to 12 months.
 After 12 months, if you still need money, you will have to reapply.